resbaz/nectar-cloud-lessons/README.md

 1. [ ] Update this document to reflect the two in one
 1. [ ] Complete the "Train-the-trainers" additions
 1. [ ] As in Software Carpentry, should trainers who submit a GitHub correction get a certificate?

-### Concepts to possibly use

-"The NeCTAR Dashboard is like sitting down in the cockpit for drivers seat for an entire Data Centre - BUT best of all it is a car/plane you can crash!!!
-And we want you to crash it and restart it regularly #failfast"

-Would "Virtual machine" = "cloud application"? <-- how the end user would understand the image/instance/machine idea?